 - Must be a resident of California and must live in the South Bay, Harbor, or Long Beach areas

 - Must be a high school student for the 2023-2024 academic year

 - Must be available to attend all weekly group sessions and service-learning commitments

 Each year, the Volunteer Center awards scholarships to local graduating seniors.
 Recipients have demonstrated financial need and a commitment to academic endeavors, while simultaneously serving their communities and overcoming personal adversity.
 Our first scholarship fund was founded by a generous endowment gift made by the late Ev Durfee, longtime Volunteer Center supporter and Board member, in 1988.

-This year, five Durfee Family scholarships for $2,000 were awarded to help students attending college in Fall of 2022.
+In the Spring/Summer of 2023, $2,000 grants were awarded to help (8) students attending college in Fall of 2023.
 Funds will assist with the cost of classes, books, and other materials.
-The next application period will be spring semester of 2023.
-Application instructions will be posted here at that time.
+The next application period will begin again in the Spring semester of 2024.
+Please subscribe to our e-newsletter to stay tuned.